ChickTechRDU/rpi-wordpress-screen/README.md

 A water heater today:

 - Can use a calendar schedule
-- Can use enviromental presets
+- Can use environmental presets
 - Can react based on gallons dispersed to encourage flat rate bills
 - Can email you if there is a problem
 - Cost $300
 - A mechanic/hacker/enthusiast just sees a bunch of chips when the open up the water heater.
 They don't know how it works.
 Calling a repair person isn't worth the money because replacing the whole device will likely be cheaper.

 As devices have gotten "SMART"er more and more electronic components have been needed.
 In the past a TV brand would partner with a microcontroller or processor manufacturer and something custom would be fabricated for their use case.
 This took a long time and cost a considerable amount of money.
-And while that still happens, now days exteremly common electronic componets are mass produced and sold on the open market for cheap.
+And while that still happens, now days extremely common electronic components are mass produced and sold on the open market for cheap.
 Component vendors now compete to document their components and make them as generic and easy to get and use as possible.

-This commoditization of electronic compontes has opened up a new door for hackers.
+This commoditization of electronic components has opened up a new door for hackers.
 They can now build their own simplistic SMART devices using off the shelf parts and open source IDEs.
 Today we will be hooking up a $8 LCD screen to our Raspberry Pi's and using open source libraries to play with it.

-#### A word on protocols
+### A word on protocols

 Your phone knows how to work with your Bluetooth airpods and your laptop knows how to work with your USB mouse because Bluetooth and USB are standardized protocols.
 I2C, SPI and UART are also standardized protocols.